patchthecode/patchthecode.github.io/MainTutorial.md

 ##### 2. The calendarView
 ---
 * This step is easy.
 Go to your Storyboard and add a `UIView` to it.
+You can also setup your autolayout constrainst for the calendar view at this point.

   Then, using the same procedure like you did above for the `CellView.xib` diagram above, Set the subclass of this UIView to be `JTAppleCalendarView`.
 Then setup an outlet for it to your viewController.
 I called my outlet `calendarView`.

+  If you haven't created your ViewController class yet, do so now.
+I have called my viewController class simply `ViewController`.

+**Paste this code in your ViewController class**

 ```swift
 class ViewController: UIViewController {